 NJAMHAA’s mission is to promote the value of its members as the highest quality behavioral healthcare providers for the residents of New Jersey through advocacy and professional development.

-In January 2016, the Rutgers University Edward J. Bloustein School of Planning and Public Policy released the study "The Economic Contribution of the Mental Health and Substance Abuse Services Industry to the New Jersey Economy," which analyzes the direct economic impact of agencies that serve people with mental illnesses and substance use disorders.
+In January 2016, the Rutgers University Edward J. Bloustein School of Planning and Public Policy released the study The Economic Contribution of the Mental Health and Substance Abuse Services Industry to the New Jersey Economy, which provides an analysis of the direct economic impact from the services that agencies provide.
 Please click here to read the study.

-Our association creates a face for the population of individuals with mental illness and/or addictions who often have no voice of their own.
-Making sure individuals with behavioral health disorders are no longer invisible, ignored and misunderstood, NJAMHAA is in the national forefront fighting stigma and discrimination against persons with mental illness and/or addictions, helping them to improve their lives.
+Our association creates a face for the population of individuals with mental illness, SUD and/or I/DD who often have no voice of their own.
+Making sure individuals with behavioral health disorders are no longer invisible, ignored or misunderstood, NJAMHAA is in the national forefront fighting stigma and discrimination and helping them to improve their lives.
 We educate the public, as well as leaders and legislators.
-By leaning on our comprehensive support structure, our members stay focused on providing a high-quality continuum of care to ensure the recovery of adults and children dealing with mental illness, behavioral and emotional problems, and addictions.
+By leaning on our comprehensive support structure, our members stay focused on providing a high-quality continuum of care to ensure the recovery of adults and children dealing with mental illness, behavioral and emotional problems, SUD and/or I/DD.

-Our presence is highly visible to policy makers and state and federal legislators on a consistent basis.
+Our presence is highly visible to policymakers and state and federal legislators on a consistent basis.
 NJAMHAA has access to key contacts in Trenton and in the nation's capital and our influence is extensive.
 Because of the large and comprehensive constituency of provider organizations we represent, NJAMHAA is a highly respected voice for the industry.
 Known for our persistence and perseverance, we are relentless and successful in our advocacy efforts on behalf of our members, and the individuals and families they serve.